nikitab724/Maze/README.md

 **Visualize the Maze and Path**

 To visualize the maze and path, use the button in the Java file.
 This will draw the maze and reveal the path upon pressing a button.

+Note: You can resize the window if your maze doesn't fit the current window size.
+My program doesn't resize automatically.